 - You must have a 3.5 cumulative GPA or higher.

 - You must have completed or be able to complete the General Honors Core (see below).
+Please keep in mind that you can only take one Honors course per semester.

 - Your thesis project idea must be interdisciplinary.